Lambda-invariants of Mazur--Tate elements attached to Ramanujan's tau function and congruences with Eisenstein series: Introduction

-The case $p = 3$ needs to be treated differently as the $3$-adic $\mu$-invariant (see Definition~\ref{def:mu-lambda}) of the Mazur--Tate elements attached to $\Delta$ is strictly positive.
-In order to compute $\lambda(\theta_{n,\Delta})$, we establish an explicit congruence modulo $9$ between $\varphi_{\Delta}^+$ and a boundary symbol $\phi_9$ of level $\Gamma_1(27)$ (see \S~\ref{ssec:p=3}).
+The case $p = 3$ needs to be treated differently, since the $3$-adic $\mu$-invariant of the Mazur--Tate elements attached to $\Delta$ is strictly positive (the authors have mistakenly claimed that these $\mu$-invariants were zero in \cite[\S4]{doyon-lei}, which we rectify here).
+To compute $\lambda(\theta_{n,\Delta})$, we establish an explicit congruence between $\varphi_{\Delta}^+$ and a boundary symbol of level $\Gamma_1(27)$ (see \S~\ref{ssec:p=3}).
 Methods similar to those employed in the proof of Theorem~\ref{thm:lambda-delta-57} then allow us to prove: